Iron486/Bachelor_Thesis/README.md

-# bachelor-thesis
+# Bachelor Thesis
 Statistical data analysis of the italian seismic catalogue from 1985 to 2020.
+The results and the methods showed in the notebooks, were put in my thesis.